4 Portuguese scientists receive L'Oréal Portugal Medals of Honor for Women in Science

 Project "Closed-loop electroceutical targeting of carotid sinus nerve to treat type 2 diabetes"

-This research explores an emerging medical field, bioelectronic medicine, and intends to use its potential to modulate the electrical activity of the human body to selectively alter the activity of the carotid body, a small organ located in the neck, which has been shown in previous studies to be involved in the development of type 2 diabetes.
-"We observed that when we cut the connection between the carotid body and the brain, by cutting the carotid sinus nerve, it is possible to reverse type 2 diabetes," says Joana Sacramento.
-However, this approach cannot be performed in humans, because the carotid body has several other essential functions to our organism, such as controlling the oxygen levels in the blood.
-Alternatively, Joana and her team have proved that electrical modulation of the carotid sinus nerve activity, rather than cutting it, can also reverse type 2 diabetes.
+This research explores an emerging medical field, bioelectronic medicine, and aims to use its potential to modulate the electrical activity of the human body to selectively alter the activity of the carotid body, a small organ located in the neck which, in previous work, has been shown to be involved in the development of type 2 diabetes.
+"We have observed that when we cut the connection between the carotid body and the brain, by cutting the nerve of the carotid sinus, it is possible to reverse type 2 diabetes," says Joana Sacramento.
+However, this approach cannot be carried out in humans, as the carotid body has several other essential functions in our bodies, such as controlling oxygen levels in the blood.
+Alternatively, Joana and her team have proven that electrical modulation of the carotid sinus nerve activity, rather than cutting it, can also reverse type 2 diabetes.

 Raquel Boia